Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 \item MCP, SCD - Logistic regression using MCP (Minimax Concave Penalty)\cite{zhang2010nearly} and SCAD penalty respectively.
 Two implementations were evaluated: the \verb ncvreg R package based on the coordinate descent algorithm \cite{breheny2011coordinate} and the \verb cvplogistic R package based on the the Majorization-Minimization by Coordinate Descent (MMCD) algorithm \cite{jiang2011majorization}.
 The \verb cvplogistic package obtained better results, which are reported in this paper. \item LB - Logitboost using univariate linear regressors as weak learners.
-In this version, all $M$ linear regressors (one for each variable) are trained at each boosting iteration and the best one is added to the classifier. \item LB1 - Similar to LB, but only $10\%$ of the learners were selected at random and trained at each boosting iteration and the best one was added to the classifier. \end{itemize}
+In this version, all $M$ learners (one for each variable) are trained at each boosting iteration and the best one is added to the classifier. \item LB1 - Similar to LB, but only $10\%$ of the learners were randomly selected and trained at each iteration and the best one was added to the classifier. \end{itemize}

 In Tables \ref{tab:l1} and \ref{tab:noisy} are shown the \textit{all-variable} detection rate (DR)\ and the average percent of correctly detected variables, (PCD) obtained from 100 independent runs.
 The PCD is the average value of $|\{j,\beta_j\not =0\}\cap \{j, \beta_j^*\not=0\}|/k^*\cdot 100$.
 A more stringent criterion is the DR which is the percentage of times when all $k^* $ variables were correctly found i.e. $\{j,\beta_j\not =0\}=\{j, \beta_j^*\not=0\}$.
-The average area under the ROC curve on unseen data of same size as the training data, and the average training times for the methods being evaluated are also shown in Tables \ref{tab:l1} and \ref{tab:noisy}.
+The average area under the ROC curve on unseen data of same size as the training data, and the average training times are also shown in Tables \ref{tab:l1} and \ref{tab:noisy}.

 The FSA algorithm detects the true variables more often and obtains significantly better ($p$-value $<10^{-4}$) AUC numbers than the other algorithms.
 At the same time the training time is reduced by three orders of magnitude compared to the penalized methods and is on par with TISP and Logitboost.